Skip to main content

 Voluntary exits

-Given the permissionless nature of CSM, NOs can voluntarily exit their validators at any moment.
+Given CSM's permissionless nature, NOs can voluntarily exit their validators at any moment by publishing an exit message to the Ethereum Consensus Layer.

 Protocol-initiated exits